-The Countercyclical buffer (CCyB) is a buffer to provide a capital cushion to allow and compensate for procyclical effects.
+The Macro-prudential Countercyclical buffer (CCyB) is set by the Bank of England's Financial Policy Committee (FPC) within a range of 0% to 2.5%.
+This buffer is to ensure financial institutions build up capital in favourable conditions to provide a cushion and compensate for procyclical effects.
 The CCyB may be varied by the regulator over time, to a maximum of 2.5% of risk weighted assets.
-At 31 March 2019 the CCyB was set at 1.0%.
+At 31 March 2020 the CCyB was set at 0%, having been reduced by the FPC on 11 March 2020 from 1% as part of measures to reduce the economic impact of Covid-19.

 The rate set for the CCyB may vary from country to country.
-All of the Group's credit risk exposures are UK-based, and the Group is required to hold capital of 1.0% against all of its risk weighted assets.
-The institution-specific CCyB at 31 March 2019 is as follows:
+All of the Group's credit risk exposures are UK-based, and the Group is required to hold capital of 0.0% against all of its risk weighted assets.
+The institution-specific CCyB at 31 March 2020 is as follows: